Hoh Fuk Tong Centre: History

-Hoh Fuk Tong Centre was built by General Cai Tingkai (1892–1968), who led the Nineteenth Corps against the Japanese invasion between 1936 and the early 1940s.
+Hoh Fuk Tong Centre was originally built by General Cai Tingkai (1892–1968) as his personal villa.
+The general led the Nineteenth Corps against the Japanese invasion between 1936 and the early 1940s.

-The centre was the villa of General Cai from 1936 to 1946.
-It was used for tertiary education by the Ta Teh Institute, founded under the directive of Chinese leaders Zhou Enlai and Dong Biwu, from 1946 to 1949.
+The villa was then used for tertiary education by the Ta Teh Institute, founded under the directive of Chinese leaders Zhou Enlai and Dong Biwu, from 1946 to 1949.
 After the closure of Ta Teh Institute, the London Missionary Society, now the Council for World Mission, bought the campus and lent it to the Church of Christ in China since 1950.

 The London Missionary Society formally transferred the ownership of the compound to the Church at a token fee of one dollar in 1961.

-In early 2000s, the Hong Kong Council of the Church of Christ in China applied to the Buildings Department to demolish all the centre's historical buildings and redevelop the site.

-But San School and Hoh Fuk Tong College would also have been torn down.
+In early 2000s, the owner of the building, Hong Kong Council of the Church of Christ in China, applied to the Buildings Department to demolish all the centre's historical buildings and redevelop the site.
+"But San School" and "Hoh Fuk Tong College", two buildings adjacent to Hoh Fuk Tong Centre, would also have been torn down.

 To protect the historic building from demolition, Morrison House was declared a proposed monument on 11 April 2003; it was later declared as monument on 26 March 2004.

 Buildings

-The Morrison Building and the Hoh Fuk Tong Centrr Building are two of the oldest buildings in the centre.
+The Morrison Building and the Hoh Fuk Tong Centre Building are two of the oldest buildings in the centre.